Quafadas/millSite/site/docs/_docs/OnMdoc.md

 ## Scala JS

 I have not yet, managed to configure scalaDocOptions to run scastie in scalaJS mode.

 MDoc could remain an attractive target for scala JS docs.

+TODO : Cross publishing API scaladoc?